NTIG-Uppsala/TE4-VALE-Biluthyrning/docs/definition-of-done.md

 - Looked at generated screenshots.

-- Reviewed code:
+- Reviewed work:
+  - Make sure any and all code follows our [coding standard](/docs/coding-standard.md).
-  - Someone should've read the code without any explanations and understood it.
+  - Someone should've read the work without any explanations and accepted it to be submitted.
-  - Make sure every team member has an understanding of the code.
-At least at an overview level.

 - Yellow post-it:
   - Pushed changes to its feature branch.
   - Documented the changes for the sprint review.

 - Blue post-it:
+  - Make sure every team member has an understanding of the code.
+At least at an overview level.
   - Gone through all the yellow post-its to make sure nothing has been missed.
   - Incremented the version number in the **package.json** file.
   - Squash merged it to main.